-It can handle all 4K content, with HDR10 and Dolby Vision supported, so the main new standards are covered – and (depending on the TV you’ve connected it to) the pictures look sublime, with everything from the interface to the flyover screensavers upgraded to pack in more pixels and look sharper.
+The 2017 model is still one of the best options you've got to place under that TV, with a few caveats.
+It can handle all 4K resolution content, with HDR10 and Dolby Vision supported, so the main new standards are covered – and (depending on the TV you’ve connected it to) the pictures look fantastic.
+From the flyover screensavers to the menu interface, everything packs in more pixels and looks sharper for it.

-The answer largely depends how deeply tied you are into the Apple ecosystem, your TV's limitations and just how much of that scrumptious 4K content you can wrangle up without the help of Amazon Prime Video, a service Apple has long-promised but has yet to deliver.
+Of course, whether you should choose Apple TV over a competing streaming device largely depends how deeply tied you are into the Apple ecosystem, your TV's limitations and just how much of that scrumptious 4K content you can wrangle up.

-The Apple TV 4K isn't a flawless system, but if you're looking for a 4K streamer with a few future-facing technologies, a deep-rooted connection to all of your iDevices and a penchant for apps, well, you've come to the right place.
+The Apple TV 4K isn't a flawless system, but if you're looking for a 4K streamer with a few future-facing technologies, a deep-rooted connection to all of your iDevices and a decent app selection, it might just be the perfect streamer for you.

 - 32GB Apple TV 4K priced at £179 / $179 / AU$249